Tyzren/monstar/CONTRIBUTING.md

 # 👥 Contributing to MonSTAR

-We welcome contributions from the Monash community!
-Whether you're fixing bugs, adding features, or improving documentation, your help makes MonSTAR better for everyone.

-## 🎯 Development Philosophy

-- **Single Branch Strategy**: We use `main` for both development and production
-- **Environment-Based Configuration**: No more branch conflicts or complicated deployments
-- **Student-First**: Every feature should benefit the student experience
+Contributions are welcome, monash uni students preferred.

-## 🚀 Getting Started with Development
+## 🚀 Getting Started with Dev

 ### Prerequisites

 Make sure you have these installed:
-- Node.js (v20.15.1 or higher)
+- Node.js
-- Angular CLI (v18.2.14)
+- Angular CLI
-- MongoDB
+- MongoDB (we use atlas)

 ### Setup Instructions